DynamicDevices/ai-lab-testing/docs/FOUNDRIES_VPN_CLEAN_INSTALLATION.md

 #### 3.3 Enable Device-to-Device Communication

+**⚠️ CRITICAL STEP - REQUIRED FOR DEVICE-TO-DEVICE COMMUNICATION ⚠️**

-**CRITICAL:** By default, Foundries devices configure WireGuard with restrictive `allowed-ips=10.42.42.1/32` (server IP only).
-This prevents device-to-device communication.
+**CRITICAL:** By default, Foundries devices configure WireGuard with restrictive `allowed-ips=10.42.42.1/32` (server IP only) in their NetworkManager configuration.
+This restrictive setting **MUST be updated on the device** to enable device-to-device communication. **This step is mandatory** - server-side configuration alone is not sufficient.

+**Why This Step Is Critical:**
+- Foundries devices receive their WireGuard configuration via OTA updates when VPN is enabled
+- The default configuration restricts `allowed-ips` to the server IP only (`10.42.42.1/32`)
+- This restrictive setting prevents devices from communicating with each other or client machines
+- **Even if the server is configured with `--allow-device-to-device`, the device-side NetworkManager config must be updated manually**
+- Without this step, device-to-device communication will not work

+**Question for Foundries Team:** Is this default restrictive configuration (`allowed-ips=10.42.42.1/32`) sent by Foundries when VPN is enabled on a device?
+Is there a way to configure this via `fioctl` or OTA updates instead of requiring manual NetworkManager config changes?

 **Automated Method (Using MCP Tool):**